Trial of Patrick Eugene Prendergast: Reactions of relatives of Prendergast

 I expected it.
 But this is not the end.
 My brother was not responsible for his act.
 Anyone who has heard the evidence would have to admit that he was proven insane if they were at all fair.
 I have no doubt that the case will have another chance in court.

 Beyond this, he refused to offer any further comment to reporters the day the result was delivered.
-The following day, he told reporters that he believed that the defense counsel had made a critical error by declining an plea offer from the state that would have resulted in a sentence of life imprisonment for Prendergast.
+The following day, he told reporters that he believed that the defense counsel had made a critical error by declining a plea offer from the state that would have resulted in a sentence of life imprisonment for Prendergast.

 Prendergast’s mother had not attended the trial during the session in which the verdict was delivered.
 However, reports vary as to whether she was present at the courthouse and learned of it there, or whether she awaited the verdict at home and received belated word there.
 Reporting to the prior claim recounts her being present at the courthouse, but wandering in the corridors outside of the courtroom instead of being present inside.
 Such reports claim that when news of the verdict spread outside of the courtroom, she was spotted "totter[ing] away, clanging to the bannister for support as she descended the stars, and struggled through the excited crowd thronging the approach to the court room."
 Other reports were that she had been busying herself at her house with chores (perhaps to distract herself from the pending verdict), and that she did not learn of the verdict until 4:30 pm local time (roughly two hours after it was delivered) when a Chicago Tribune reporter came to her residence to seek a quote and informed her and her brother-in-law of the verdict.
-The Chicago Tribune reporter quoted her brother-in-law as responding to the verdict by remarking, "that is perfectly right," in what the was described as a, "satisfied air, while Mrs. Prendergast bore physical expression of emotional devastation about the verdict.
+The Chicago Tribune reporter quoted her brother-in-law as responding to the verdict by remarking, "that is perfectly right," in what was described as a, "satisfied air, while Mrs. Prendergast bore physical expression of emotional devastation about the verdict.
 Her brother-in-law was also asked by the reporter if there were funds to continue Prendergast's defense further, and differing from John Prendergast in his answer he replied, "no, there is not a cent."